-Shortly afterwards, the elder Cariño was officially proclaimed the victor of the LBC Luzon qualifying race.
+Shortly afterward, the elder Cariño was officially proclaimed the victor of the LBC Luzon qualifying race.

-As luck would have it, during LBC Ronda Pilipinas 2018, El Joshua Cariño nipped stage 5, becoming his third career-lap-5 win.
+As luck would have it, during LBC Ronda Pilipinas 2018, El Joshua Cariño nipped stage 5, becoming his third career lap 5 wins.

 In the next stage race, stage 4, the elder Cariño finished 3rd.